What trends are there in the literature? Literary directions (theoretical material)

 "5" - 18-20 points (90% correct answers)

-In modern literary criticism, the terms "direction" and "flow" can be interpreted in different ways.
-Sometimes they are used as synonyms (classicism, sentimentalism, romanticism, realism and modernism are called both trends and trends), and sometimes a trend is identified with a literary school or grouping, and a direction is identified with an artistic method or style (in this case, the direction incorporates two or more streams).
+In modern literary criticism, the terms “direction” and “current” can be interpreted differently.
+Sometimes they are used as synonyms (classicism, sentimentalism, romanticism, realism and modernism are called both movements and directions), and sometimes a movement is identified with a literary school or group, and a direction with an artistic method or style (in this case, the direction includes two or more currents).

-Under certain circumstances, groups of writers who are especially close to each other in their aesthetic views can be formed within the framework of one literary movement.
-Such groups formed within a certain direction are usually called literary trend.
-For example, within the framework of such a literary trend as symbolism, two currents can be distinguished: "senior" symbolists and "junior" symbolists (according to another classification - three: decadents, "senior" symbolists, "junior" symbolists).
+In certain circumstances, within the framework of one literary movement, groups of writers may be formed, especially close to each other in their aesthetic views.
+Such groups formed within any direction are usually called literary movement.
+For example, within the framework of such a literary movement as symbolism, two movements can be distinguished: “senior” symbolists and “younger” symbolists (according to another classification - three: decadents, “senior” symbolists, “younger” symbolists).

-CLASSICISM(from lat. classicus- exemplary) - artistic direction in European art turn XVII-XVIII - early XIX century, was formed in France at the end of the XVII century.
-Classicism asserted the primacy of state interests over personal interests, the predominance of civil, patriotic motives, the cult of moral duty.
-The aesthetics of classicism is characterized by the severity of artistic forms: compositional unity, normative style and plots.
-Representatives of Russian classicism: Kantemir, Trediakovsky, Lomonosov, Sumarokov, Knyaznin, Ozerov and others.
+CLASSICISM(from lat. classicus- exemplary) - artistic direction in European art turn of XVII-XVIII - early XIX century, formed in France at the end of the 17th century.
+Classicism asserted the primacy of state interests over personal interests, the predominance of civil, patriotic motives, and the cult of moral duty.
+The aesthetics of classicism is characterized by the rigor of artistic forms: compositional unity, normative style and subjects.
+Representatives of Russian classicism: Kantemir, Trediakovsky, Lomonosov, Sumarokov, Knyazhnin, Ozerov and others.

 One of the most important features of classicism is the perception ancient art as a model, an aesthetic standard (hence the name of the direction).
-The goal is to create works of art in the image and likeness of antique.
-In addition, the ideas of the Enlightenment and the cult of reason (the belief in the omnipotence of the mind and that the world can be reorganized on a reasonable basis) had a huge influence on the formation of classicism.
+The goal is to create works of art in the image and likeness of ancient ones.
+In addition, the formation of classicism was greatly influenced by the ideas of the Enlightenment and the cult of reason (the belief in the omnipotence of reason and that the world can be reorganized on a rational basis).

-Classicists (representatives of classicism) perceived artistic creation as strict adherence to reasonable rules, eternal laws created on the basis of studying the best examples ancient literature.
-Based on these reasonable laws, they divided works into "correct" and "incorrect".
+Classicists (representatives of classicism) perceived artistic creativity as strict adherence to reasonable rules, eternal laws, created on the basis of the study of the best examples ancient literature.
+Based on these reasonable laws, they divided works into “correct” and “incorrect”.
 For example, even best plays Shakespeare.
-This was due to the fact that Shakespeare's characters combined positive and negative traits.
+This was due to the fact that Shakespeare’s heroes combined positive and negative traits.
 And the creative method of classicism was formed on the basis of rationalistic thinking.
-There was a strict system of characters and genres: all characters and genres were distinguished by "purity" and unambiguity.
-So, in one hero it was strictly forbidden not only to combine vices and virtues (that is, positive and negative traits), but even several vices.
-The hero had to embody any one character trait: either a miser, or a braggart, or a hypocrite, or a hypocrite, or good, or evil, etc.
+There was a strict system of characters and genres: all characters and genres were distinguished by “purity” and unambiguity.
+Thus, in one hero it was strictly forbidden not only to combine vices and virtues (that is, positive and negative traits), but even several vices.
+The hero had to embody one character trait: either a miser, or a braggart, or a hypocrite, or a hypocrite, or good, or evil, etc.

-The main conflict of classic works is the struggle of the hero between reason and feeling.
-At the same time, the positive hero must always make a choice in favor of the mind (for example, choosing between love and the need to completely surrender to the service of the state, he must choose the latter), and the negative one - in favor of feelings.
+The main conflict of classic works is the hero’s struggle between reason and feeling.
+At the same time, a positive hero must always make a choice in favor of reason (for example, when choosing between love and the need to completely devote himself to serving the state, he must choose the latter), and a negative one - in favor of feeling.

 The same can be said about genre system.
 All genres were divided into high (ode, epic poem, tragedy) and low (comedy, fable, epigram, satire).
-At the same time, touching episodes were not supposed to be introduced into comedy, and funny episodes into tragedy.
-IN high genres"exemplary" heroes were depicted - monarchs, "commanders who could serve as an example to follow.
-In the low ones, characters were drawn, captured by some kind of "passion", that is, a strong feeling.
+At the same time, touching episodes were not supposed to be included in a comedy, and funny ones were not supposed to be included in a tragedy.
+IN high genres"exemplary" heroes were depicted - monarchs, "commanders who could serve as role models.
+In the low ones, characters were depicted who were seized by some kind of "passion", that is, a strong feeling.

 There were special rules for dramatic works.
-They had to observe three "unities" - places, times and actions.
-Unity of place: classicist dramaturgy did not allow a change of scene, that is, during the entire play, the characters had to be in the same place.
-Unity of time: the artistic time of a work should not exceed several hours, in extreme cases - one day.
-Unity of action implies the presence of only one storyline.
-All these requirements are connected with the fact that the classicists wanted to create a kind of illusion of life on the stage.
-Sumarokov: “Try to measure my hours in the game for hours, so that, forgetting, I can believe you *.
+They had to observe three “unities” - place, time and action.
+Unity of place: classical dramaturgy did not allow a change of location, that is, throughout the entire play the characters had to be in the same place.
+Unity of time: the artistic time of a work should not exceed several hours, or at most one day.
+Unity of action implies that there is only one storyline.
+All these requirements are related to the fact that the classicists wanted to create a unique illusion of life on stage.
+Sumarokov: “Try to measure the clock for me in the game for hours, so that I, having forgotten myself, can believe you*.

 So, character traits literary classicism:

-The purity of the genre (in the high genres, funny or everyday situations and heroes could not be depicted, and in the low genres, tragic and sublime ones);
+Purity of the genre (in high genres funny or everyday situations and heroes could not be depicted, and in low genres tragic and sublime ones could not be depicted);

-The purity of the language (in high genres - high vocabulary, in low genres - vernacular);
+Purity of language (in high genres - high vocabulary, in low genres - colloquial);

-Heroes are strictly divided into positive and negative, while positive heroes, choosing between feeling and reason, prefer the latter;
+Heroes are strictly divided into positive and negative, while positive heroes, choosing between feeling and reason, give preference to the latter;

 Compliance with the rule of “three unities”;